This post may contain affiliate links which won’t change your price but will share some commission.

-Tips, Tricks & FAQs on how to Make a Perfect Slow Cooker Turkey Breast
+Tips, Tricks & FAQs on how to Make a Perfect Turkey Breast in A Slow Cooker

 Over the past five years, I’ve received a number of questions regarding this dish from my readers.
 So, I figured this would probably be an opportune time to answer these questions and offer some fresh ideas.
 With Thanksgiving around the corner, many of you may be looking for an alternative bird cook.

-How do you Make Slow Cooker Turkey Breast
+How do you Make Turkey Breast in a Slow Cooker

 See the printable recipe below for exact instructions.

 What Type of Turkey Breast is the Best for Crockpot

 I strongly recommend bone-in split turkey breast.
 Not only is the meat better when cooked on the bone (less prone to drying out), but also your gravy will be more flavourful too.
 If you have boneless turkey breast you will need to be more mindful of the fact that it will cook faster.
 So check the temperature often.

 If you have a big slow cooker and want to use both breasts, then go for it.
 As long as you can fit it in, it will cook.
 It may require more time to cook through, so plan accordingly.